TazeTSchnitzel/Sumochi/API.md

 The URL parameter `p` specifies which API method is to be called.

-API methods return a JSON object with two keys.
-The first, `result`, is a JSON object containing result data.
-This key is only available on some methods, and only when the operation has succeeded.
-The other, `errors`, is a JSON list.
-If it is empty, you can assume the operation succeeded.
+API methods return a string with two parts, separated by a space.
+The first is either `SUCCESS` or `ERROR`.
+The second is result data, or the error name.
+There will be a new line (LF) at the end of it.

+An example of an error:

+    ERROR gg2_login_failed

+An example of a success:

+    SUCCESS XXX123

 API Methods
 ===========